 An easy half-day tour by minibus is a trip to São Jorge.
 On the way, you’ll have these grand views of the lush greenery and the endless ocean from above.
 You pass cute little settlements, and small bridges over little creeks flowing down between the majestic, eternal walls of rocks and you keep asking yourself how this rough’n’rocky place can still be so sumptuously green.

 While bathing at São Filipe’s city beach Praia da Bila can be really dangerous due to the unpredictable undercurrent, a trip to the natural pools at the Ponta da Salina, located about one mile from São Jorge, can be a real treat – even if you only get there to watch the local boys jumping off the lava-arch into the deep blue waters.

 Chã das Caldeiras

-Yes, the bushes are the freshest green, the ocean is the coolest blue, the sobrados are flashing many colors – but you come to Fogo for the black!
+Yes, the bushes are the freshest green, the ocean is the coolest blue, and the sobrados are flashing many colors.
+Yet, you come to Fogo for the black!